Yearly Archives: 2011

 Graveyard Alaska

-According to an online report of BAZ the suicide rate of the Alaska Natives, which represent 18% of Alaska’s population, is at 42 cases per 100,000 persons.
-The overall suicide rate of Alaska is stated to be at 17 cases per 100,000.
-According to Wikipedia, the highest national suicide rate is that of Belarus with 35.
-Thus a suicide rate of ...
-Read More »
+Weltkarte mit Alaska According to an online report by BAZ, the suicide rate among Alaska Natives, who represent 18% of Alaska’s population, is 42 per 100,000 people.
+The overall suicide rate in Alaska is said to be 17 per 100,000 people.
+According to Wikipedia, the highest national suicide rate is in Belarus, at 35 per 100,000.
+Therefore, a rate of …